subhpaul123/project-managemeent/README.md

 npm run dev
 ```

-The server will run on http://localhost:3001 (or the port specified in your environment variables).
+The server will run on http://localhost:8000 (or the port specified in your .env file).

 ### Deployment
 The application is deployed using AWS Amplify, which provides a seamless CI/CD pipeline for the frontend.
 The backend is hosted on AWS EC2, and the database is hosted on AWS RDS, ensuring scalability and reliability.